 - 2.7.
-There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
-(Core) - 2.7.a.
-Pediatric Subspecialty Faculty

-There must be faculty members with pediatric subspecialty board certification who function on an ongoing basis as integral parts of the clinical and instructional components of the program in both inpatient and outpatient settings.
-(Core) - 2.8.
-Faculty Responsibilities

-Faculty members must be role models of professionalism.
-(Core) - 2.8.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
-(Core)
+There must be a sufficient number of faculty members with competence to instruct and supervise all residents. ^(Core) - 2.8.
+Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core) - 2.8.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)